CampaignLab/constituency-explorer/README.md

 > [!TIP]
 > To get the Schema for datasets, see the linked "Import command" and check what `$row` fields it's using

+> [!IMPORTANT]
+> Shortly before the boundary change in July 2024, the GSS codes for five constituencies were changed (this was resolved manually - for more details, see: [issue #35](https://github.com/CampaignLab/constituency-explorer/issues/35)).

 ### Geographical Datasets

 | Dataset | Source | Fixture file | Import command |